epfl-ada/ada-2022-project-fantastic4/README.md

 Check our [website](https://pierreancey.github.io/) to read our story !

 ## Abstract :memo:
 _Movies are often criticized for not accurately representing the population.
 For example, historically, most movie characters have been male.
 The women that are present are shown mainly in stereotyped roles such as housewives and secretaries.
 The goal of this project is to look at diversity in movies over time and see how it influences a movies success using the CMU Movie Summary Corpus.
 The first step is to analyze the diversity in the movies, focusing primarily on gender.
-The next step would be to analyze how people are represented.
-This would be done using sentiment analysis on the mentions of characters in the plot summary to see whether specific groups are portrayed in a more positive/negative light than others.
-Finally, we will take all of this into account when trying to establish if what we learned influences the rating as well as revenue of a movie._
+The next step was to analyze how people are represented.
+This was done using sentiment analysis on the mentions of characters in the plot summary to see whether specific groups are portrayed in a more positive/negative light than others.
+Finally, we took all of this into account when trying to establish if what we learned influences the rating as well as revenue of a movie._

 ## Research Questions :grey_question:
 - **Question 1:** How diverse are the actors genders in movies?
 How has this evolved over time?
 Does it change depending on genre?
 Movie language/place?